NYC mayoral candidate is arrested at immigration court after linking arms with man being detained

-A reporter with The Associated Press witnessed Lander’s arrest at a federal building in Manhattan.
-The person Lander was walking out of the courtroom was also arrested.
+A reporter with The Associated Press and other journalists witnessed Lander’s arrest at a federal building in Manhattan, the latest confrontation between U.S. agents and a Democratic politician objecting to the Trump administration's effort to jail and deport mass numbers of immigrants.
+The immigrant Lander escorted out of the courtroom was also arrested.

+Lander was released from custody after a few hours.
+The U.S. attorney’s office said it was investigating his actions and would decide later whether to charge him with a crime.

 Lander had spent the morning observing immigration court hearings and told an AP reporter that he was there to “accompany” some immigrants out of the building.

 In the moments before Lander was handcuffed, agents could be seen trying to physically separate him from the man they had come to detain.
-Lander briefly struggled to stay close to the detainee before he was pulled away.
-Video taken by journalists at the scene shows that agents struggled to separate Lander from the man he’d linked arms with for more than 40 seconds before wresting the two apart.
+Lander struggled to stay close, keeping his arms locked with the man.
+Videos taken by journalists show agents struggling to separate Lander from the man he’d linked arms with for more than 40 seconds before wresting the two apart.
+Multiple agents then grabbed Lander’s arms and put them behind his back.

-A video of the arrest captured by an AP reporter shows an agent telling Lander, “You’re obstructing.”

 “I’m not obstructing, I’m standing right here in the hallway,” Lander said as he was being handcuffed.